typescript-eslint/typescript-eslint/packages/eslint-plugin-typescript/docs/rules/member-delimiter-style.md

 }
 ```

-The rule also enforces the presence of the delimiter in the last member of the interface and/or type literal, allowing single line declarations to be ignored.
+The rule also enforces the presence (or absence) of the delimiter in the last member of the interface and/or type literal.
+Finally, this rule can enforce separate delimiter syntax for single line declarations.

 ## Rule Details